 We have heard stories of fish that glow in the dark, or salmon that appear to have grey squishy material that our Elder bury and hope not to see again.
-One Elder reported that he had been part of a study to determine if PCB exposure had caused his Parkinson's, but he was never provided with the results.
-In 2017, CERCLA was amended by Congress to lift the legal liability for contami-
+One Elder reported that he had been part of a study to determine if PCB exposure had caused his Parkinson's but he was power provided with the results.